sorentwo/soren-website/_posts/2014-12-08-self-healing-deployment.md

 ```

 Add a respawning directive.
 It will try to restart the job up to 3 times within
 a 30 second window if it fails for some reason.
-More often than not the service
+More often than not, the service
-simply isn't coming back, but it's nice to have a backup.
+simply isn't coming back.
+It's nice to have a backup.

 ```sh
 start on runlevel [2345]